 If you would like to be considered for any federal need-based aid (Pell Grant, FSEOG Grant, Stafford loans, Perkins loans, and Federal Work-Study) or Carroll College need-based aid, you must complete the FAFSA.
 It is easy if you take a few steps to get prepared.
 In December, pull up the online FAFSA pre-application at http://www.fafsa.gov/ to get an idea of the questions you'll need to answer.
-After January 1, complete the FAFSA using 2013 income tax information.
+After January 1, complete the FAFSA using 2014 income tax information.
+If your 2014 income tax information is not yet available, prior year income tax information may be used to estimate on the FAFSA.
+If using prior year information, you must log back into the FAFSA and make a correction once your 2014 federal income tax information becomes available.
 The results of your FAFSA or the expected family contribution will be sent to each school you list on the FAFSA.
-Processed FAFSA results must be received by Carroll College by March 1, 2014 for consideration for institutional
+Processed FAFSA results must be received by Carroll College by March 1, 2015 for consideration for institutional need-based aid.

 Carroll College recommends filing the FAFSA electronically in order to expedite processing.
 The estimated processing time for electronic applications is 48-72 hours vs. 3-4 weeks for a paper application.